 In addition, the vehicle has advanced technology frontal airbags.
-Advanced technology frontal airbags adjust the restraint according to either crash severity or occupant interaction.
+Advanced technology frontal airbags adjust the restraint according to crash severity.

 Knee airbags are designed to inflate in moderate to severe frontal or near frontal impacts.
 Knee airbags are not designed to inflate during vehicle rollovers, in rear impacts, or in many side impacts.